 The smarter way to pay for your dental treatment over time, on your terms

 Types of Veneers

 The primary advantage of composite veneers is cost.
 Porcelain veneers are much more expensive than composites which is a very important financial consideration for many patients.
 Direct composite veneers are sculpted on your teeth rather than offsite in a laboratory.
 The tooth-shaded resin is applied directly to the tooth, where your dentist will shape and harden the resin with a high intensity light to create the desired aesthetic look.
-Once finished, the resin is polished in order to elicit a more natural. tooth-like appearance.
-This procedure is much less invasive noticeably quicker than porcelain.
+Once finished, the resin is polished in order to elicit a more natural tooth-like appearance.
+This procedure is much less invasive and noticeably quicker to administer than porcelain.